Aussie lifestyle writer Olivia Williams Jones shares her favourite foodie spots in New York City.

 If you get tired of hunting for unique gastronomic venues or simply want to throw a small, private birthday party at your place of stay, NYC has got you covered.
-There is a number of food businesses such as Naturally Delicious who specialize in seasonally inspired menus for events both big and small.
+There is a number of food businesses such as Naturally Delicious, who specialise in seasonally inspired menus for events both big and small.
 Following a philosophy that on a rooftop party, cocktails are equally important as amazing food, Alchemiq has established a strong trend in mixology in NYC.
-It shouldn’t come as a surprise when all their cocktails are crafted by one of city’s leading mixologists.
+It shouldn’t come as a surprise when all their cocktails are crafted by one of the city’s leading mixologists.

 Buying food from a street cart is a genuine New York experience.
-The lines that form in front of the best food trucks are somewhat of a cross-section of the population – coming from all background and income niches.
+The lines that form in front of the best food trucks are somewhat of a cross-section of the population – coming from all backgrounds and income niches.
 Every New Yorker has an opinion about their favourite carts “just two blocks away”.
 However, since they often move, tracking down these carts is sometimes challenging.
 Tiger-striped food trucks operated by Korilla BBQ are hard to miss.
 Besides a delicious menu of Korean-style meats like beef bulgogi, braised short ribs and spicy chicken, they also offer tacos and burritos.

 The city that never sleeps is also one that always eats.
 With so many eateries and speciality dishes sprouting up, it’s never easy to make a choice.
 On the other hand, with so many perfect choices, you can hardly miss.

-Olivia is psychologist and entrepreneur from Brisbane.
+Olivia is a psychologist and entrepreneur from Brisbane.
 Mother of two beautiful children and proud owner of two silly boxer dogs.
-She is a passionate writer, a traveller and conscious consumer, seeking healthy and sustainable products to incorporate into the lives of her family.
+She is a passionate writer, a traveller and a conscious consumer, seeking healthy and sustainable products to incorporate into the lives of her family.
 Her motto is “Be the change you want to see in the world”.